 to options, futures and other derivative securities is also included.

-1. Demonstrate the ability to trade in a simulated market.
+Demonstrate the ability to make complex trades in an online market.

 Apply appropriate models of investment risk and return to a given investment.

 Use sophisticated models to apply the concept of pricing financial assets to shares, interest rate securities and derivative securities.

 Identify scenarios to apply appropriate strategies for assessing investment performance.

 Assumed knowledge is the minimum level of knowledge of a subject area that students are assumed to have

 through previous study.
 It is the responsibility of students to ensure they meet the assumed knowledge

 expectations of the subject.
 Students who do not possess this prior knowledge are strongly recommended against